Everything You Need to Know About Leg Pain and Tibialis Anterior Syndrome (2019 Update)

 - Inappropriate footwear, inadequate warm-up, and inadequate rehabilitation following a previous ankle or lower limb injury.

 - Neural tightness, muscle imbalances, and being overweight.

-The Plan: These are the Best 6 Ways to Reduce Leg Pain and Tibialis Anterior Syndrome.
+The Best 6 Ways to Reduce Leg Pain Caused by Tibialis Anterior Syndrome

-- Supplements: Omega 3’s, Calcium with vitamin D and preferably with magnesium, and vitamin K2 are great aids to this type of pain.
-(Note: if you’re on a blood thinner do not take vitamin K because it thickens the blood.
+- Supplements: Omega 3’s, Calcium with vitamin D and magnesium, and vitamin K2 are great aids to this type of pain.
+(Note: if you’re on a blood thinner skip the vitamin K as it thickens the blood).

-- Support: If you’re really in pain now you’ll need assistance in getting around in order to take pressure off of the hurting area.
-Crutches, braces, ace bandages, tape, and a wheelchair can be very helpful.
-If you plan on doing a lot of walking or sightseeing a wheel chair should be used.
+- Support: If you’re really in pain now you’ll need assistance in getting around in order to take pressure off the hurting area.
+Crutches, braces, ace bandages, tape, or even a wheelchair can be very helpful.
+If you plan on doing a lot of walking or sightseeing a wheelchair should be used.
 Of course, most people don’t like wheelchairs, but if you think of it in terms of short-term healing instead of being incapacitated, it will make using a wheelchair easier.

 Now that you understand the problem and what to do about it you are well equipped to heal!
-But do try to be patient, as it can take a few weeks to several months for recovery.
-It depends upon the extent of the injury.
+But do try to be patient, as it can take a few weeks to several months for recovery depending on the extent of the injury.

 Thank you for taking the time to read Best 6 Ways to Reduce Leg Pain and Tibialis Anterior Syndrome.